Marine Renewable Energy

 'Other' forms of ocean renewable energy

-- An ability to characterise the wave and tidal energy resources over a variety of timescales.
+- Students should be able to characterise and quantitatively assess the wave and tidal energy resources over a variety of timescales.

-- Knowledge of how oceanographic models can be used in resource assessment and environmental impact studies.
+- Students should be able to describe, discuss and evaluate how oceanographic models can be used in resource assessment and environmental impact studies.

 SWAN wave impact